 It’s also good practice to incorporate minimum viable checks into your code as you develop it.
 These are lightweight sanity checks that ensure your analysis is on track without much extra effort.
 For example:

 Basic data checks: verify row counts or sample sizes at critical steps, check for NA values or outliers in your data, and confirm that distributions or summary statistics look reasonable.
-These quick checks can catch obvious problems (like dropped observations or miscoded variables) early in the process.
+These quick checks can catch obvious problems (like dropped observations, errant joins that duplicate rows or miscoded variables) early in the process.

 Code readability: write code with clarity in mind – use meaningful variable and function names, and add brief comments to explain non-obvious steps.
 This way, anyone else reading the code (or you, months later) can follow the logic without confusion.
 Writing clear code from the start is a form of QA, as it reduces the chance of misinterpretation or error.